 We previously submitted a bid for £4 million of funding from the government to kick-start the regeneration of the Terrace.

 Unfortunately in April 2017 we learned the disappointing news that this bid was rejected.

 The money would have come from the Coastal Communities Fund.
 If successful, we planned to combine the grant with matched funding from our budget for the first phase of a three-stage rebuilding of the Terrace.
 Our initial timetable would all the work completed by 2023.

-We're committed to finding alternative sources of funding to kick-start the project.
+We're committed to finding alternative sources of funding for the project.
 Broadly the approach is likely to remain the same - to attract private businesses and investment in order to provide revenue for the Terrace's future maintenance.

-Madeira Terrace remains in the project pipeline for potential funding through Local Growth Fund Round 4 from the Greater Brighton Economic Board and a bid for Heritage Lottery funding will be submitted in November 2017.
+Madeira Terrace remains in the project pipeline for potential funding through Local Growth Fund Round 4 from the Greater Brighton Economic Board and a bid for Heritage Lottery funding is in motion.